MathBuddy: A Multimodal System for Affective Math Tutoring: User Study Analysis Details

 Results from Wilcoxon signed-rank tests revealed no significant differences in centroid position or skewness between Emotion ON and OFF across all emotion classes ($p > 0.05$).
 Descriptively, the centroid for positive emotions was slightly earlier in Emotion ON (mean = 26.2) than in OFF (mean = 27.9), and skewness slightly lower (2.42 vs. 2.79), suggesting a minor temporal anticipation of positive expressions.

 To investigate the structural patterns of emotional flow during the sessions, we analyzed the transitions between facial emotion classes.
-Each session was modeled as a sequence of discrete emotional states.
+Each session was modeled as a sequence of discrete emotional states sorted by cumulative timestamp.
 For each participant and condition, we computed a transition matrix capturing the frequencies of all possible emotion-to-emotion transitions (e.g., \texttt{Pos$\rightarrow$Neu}).
 Transition counts were normalized by the total number of transitions per user, and then averaged across participants to obtain group-level transition probabilities.
-The resulting transition graphs are shown in Figure~\ref{fig:graph_transitions}, separately for the Emotion OFF and Emotion ON conditions.
+The resulting transition graphs are shown in \autoref{fig:graph_transitions}, separately for the Emotion OFF and ON conditions.
+Each node represents an emotional state, with node size indicating average state occupancy.
+Directed edges indicate transitions between states, with edge thickness and labels proportional to transition probability.